stevetarver/rft-presentations/info-displays/PITCHME.md

 @ul

-- Different
-    - Is it better than my current tool?
-    - Can I learn tricks from knowing how it works?
-    - Does it confirm that my current toolset is the right choice?
+- Different: Better?
+New Tricks?
+Does this prove my toolset is the right choice?
-- Runs anywhere
-    - Other tools may be OS specific, be costly, have license restrictions.
-- Has SVG tooling
+- Runs anywhere: Is my toolset OS specific?
+Costly?
+Have license restrictions?
-    - Nothing we have to write - just use the library.
+- Has SVG tooling: Nothing we have to write - just use the library.
-- Version control
+- Version control: Revision history, merge changes...
-    - Storing a drawing as code let's you keep and tweek many versions.
-- Fun
-    - It's so easy and fast to code - it's just fun to make things at that speed.
+- Fun: It's easy to learn, fast to code - fun to work at that speed.

 @ulend